-Students will illustrate coding proficiency and accuracy by applying all medical coding knowledge to operative reports in varying healthcare settings.
+This is the last coding course in the series.
+Students will illustrate coding proficiency and accuracy by applying all medical coding knowledge to operative reports in various healthcare settings.
+Specific coding guidelines applicable to the 4 code sets (CPT, HCPCS, ICD-10-CM, and ICD-10-PCS) will be reviewed and applied.
 All coding sets learned in the certificate program will be applied to operative reports, which will then be evaluated for the diagnostic statement, procedural statement, and healthcare setting.
 In this course real world operative reports will be dissected and coded.